WebHare/platform/whtree/modules/system/doc/topics/internals/bootstrap.md

 Broadcasts various events so everyone know there has been a softreset.
 This will trigger the webserver to reload its configuration, the adhoccahe to flush, etc

+### Debugging
+If WebHare doesn't seem to fully start (eg 'Online' doesnt appear and the webhareservice-startup script doesn't finish) you may be able to debug it by manually starting the debugmanager with `wh run mod::system/scripts/internal/debugmgr.whscr` and opening the debugger in the webserver.